AutoRepoReviewITPD/AutoRepoReview/docs/ai-usage.md

 - Comparing summaries from experiments with and without repository URL context
 - Writing methodology section for context impact experiment
 - Analyzing and documenting results and conclusions from diff summary quality experiments

+## Sprint 4

+- Formatting and summarizing meeting notes
+- Providing tips on which features can improve customer experience

+## Sprint 5

+- Guidance and notes on how to do the spring grooming
+- Providing assistance with developing and testing the new features supported (in particular, changing the LLM used for the primary service).